These notes from previous group studies may be of interest…

 A five weeks series looking at some of the passages from the Old Testament book of Isaiah.
 Handel’s Messiah has made some of the passages of Isaiah known all over the world.
 Now is our opportunity to explore the book from which those much loved passages come – a book rooted in the reality of a very broken world and the reality of the transforming presence of God.

 Life Issues – Part 2

-A 5 week series of study of specific Life Issues.
-This complements and continues earlier studies during 2012/13, where we have explored issues aimed at equipping us all to live well and to stay true to our Christian beliefs whilst living in what some might describe as a consumer driven culture.
+A five week series of study of specific Life Issues.
+This complements and continues earlier studies, where we explored issues aimed at equipping us all to live well and to stay true to our Christian beliefs whilst living in what some might describe as a consumer driven culture.

 Life Issues Continued – Facilitator Overview